mvaganov/ttrpg/spells.md

 ### Effect
 **Range** personal, see text
-**Target** a pebble, tablet, or other small rigid and inanimate object **Duration** 1 hour per level (D)
+**Target** a pebble, tablet, or other small rigid and inanimate object **Duration** 1 hour per caster level (D)
 ### Description
-An Arudion is a rigid non-metal inanimate object (a pebble, piece of wood, stiff paper, ...), and imbued with a shadow of life, which is enslaved into the rigid medium by magically etched gold runes (the gold provided by the gold coin).
+An Arudion is a rigid non-metal inanimate object (a pebble, piece of wood, stiff paper, ...), imbued with a shadow of life, which is enslaved into the rigid medium by magically etched gold runes.
 The Arudion is programmed by these runes during casting.
-It can be programmed to respond to simple input with magical effects. implementing these effects costs additional resources:
+A programmed Arudion can activated with a carefully worded contingency.
+Easily programmed contingencies include a command-word or physical pressing or swiping.
+A simple describable event can be used as a trigger, with failure chance at GM discretion.
+Arudions can be linked together during programming, which allows them trigger other physically linked Arudions.
+These triggers have a delay up to GM discretion.
+Arudion functionality can be augmented by including additional resources when crafting the spell:

 * emit light (as light cantrip) (requires a gem valued at 5gp or more)
 * emit sound (as ghost sound) (requires an additional gold coin)
 * vibrate gently in specific patterns (requires an additional gold coin)
-* ability to link to other Arudions (requires an additional gold coin)
+* ability to link to other Arudions with a wire or string (requires an additional gold coin)

-A programmed Arudion can activated with a carefully worded contingency.
-Easily programmed contingencies include a command-word or physical pressing or swiping.
-A simple describable event can be used as a trigger with GM discretion.
-Arudions can be linked together during programming, which allows them trigger other linked Arudions.
-Linked Arudions can trigger each other without fail in line-of-sight, or at 1 mile per caster level.
-The signal that communicates between Arudions can be blocked by a metal box, and could fail if many other Arudions are messaging each other simultaneously, at the discretion of the GM.
+* wireless link (5gp gem: short range link (25ft + 2ft per 2 casterlevels), 25gp gem: medium range link (100ft + 10ft per caster level), 100gp gem: long range link (400ft + 40ft per level)).
+The wireless signal that communicates between Arudions can be blocked by a metal box, and could fail if many other Arudions are messaging each other simultaneously, at the discretion of the GM.

+A finished Arudion made of minimal materials has 1 hitpoint, and ceases to function after it loses that hitpoint from damage.
 An Arudion can be made permanent with Permenancy.

-An Arudion whose duration has expired can optionally be able to have it's duration restarted by casting Lesser Arudion into the expired Arudion, ignoring the gold-piece material component.
+An expired (but not destroyed or broken) Arudion whose duration has finished can have it's duration restarted by casting Lesser Arudion into it, ignoring material component costs.

 ---
 ## Analyze Spell Cast